-At the risk of sounding completely fashion challenged, I must admit that ever since I discovered the best travel pants, they are almost all I ever wear.
-They are just so comfortable and versatile.
+Ever since I discovered a few of the best travel pants we’ve included on this list, they are almost all I ever wear.
+They are just so comfortable and versatile; why would I choose to wear anything else?

 One of the biggest travel challenges we all face is staying comfortable.
 When you’re stuck on a plane for 10+ hours, what you’re wearing suddenly becomes an issue.
 If you’re a day hiker, you probably want pants that don’t limit your range of motion.
 If you’re on a city break, you need something versatile so you can pack light and still have the right clothes for every occasion.
 This is why we went on a mission to find the best comfortable and versatile travel pants for both men and women.

-The good news is that we found some really great choices!
-But not without a few trials and returns.
-To help you avoid the tribulations of finding the best travel pants (or the best travel trousers, as they call them in the UK!), I’ve put together a guide to the best travel pants and jeans to make the search easy for you!
+The good news is that, after testing dozens of pairs, we found some really great choices!
+To help you avoid all the necessary researching and testing involved in finding the best travel pants (or the best travel trousers, as they call them in the UK!), I’ve put together a guide to the best travel pants and jeans to make the search easy for you!

 Best Travel Pants Brands to Look For